BDR best practices: How to break into key accounts

 Do as we do!
 We’ve created a breakdown of what makes a great sales email, just for you.

 Here's a great example from one of our very own team:

 The anatomy of a great sales email

-- Subject line! - Make it PERSONAL.
-You want 3-5 words at most.
-Emily here opted for “Wingardium LevioSAR!” because she was then going on to reference the research she’d done on her prospect.
+- Subject line: Make it personal.
+You want three to five words at most.
+In the example above, Emily opted for “Wingardium LevioSAR!” because she then went on to reference the research she’d done on her prospect.
 It’s a great hook, but do as Emily does and make sure it’s relevant.

-- First sentence - use it to show you’re not just blasting out another email to a blank face.
+- First sentence: Use it to show you’re not just blasting out another email to a blank face.
 You’ve gone to the effort to find out who they are!
-If you want them to care about your product, you need to care about them first.
+If you want them to care about your product, you need to show that you care about them first.

-- Last but not least, share how you can help.
-Keep it short, sweet and to the point.
+- Highlight how you can help: Keep it short, sweet and to the point.
 Remember, your prospects don’t have all day.